A New Day Has Come

-A New Day Has Come is the eighteenth studio album and seventh English-language album by Canadian singer Celine Dion, released by Sony Music on 25 March 2002.
-It was her first new studio album since her 1998 Christmas album These Are Special Times.
-Dion returned to the music scene after a two-year hiatus when she gave birth to her first child in 2001.
-She collaborated on A New Day Has Come with various producers, including Anders Bagge and Peer Åström for the first time.
+A New Day Has Come is the eighteenth studio album and seventh English-language album by Canadian singer Celine Dion.
+It was released by Columbia Records and Epic Records on 25 March 2002.
+The album marked her return to recording after a two-year break that followed the birth of her first child in 2001.
+For the project, Dion worked with a wide range of producers, including Anders Bagge and Peer Åström for the first time.

-A New Day Has Come garnered mixed reviews from music critics.
-Several critics felt the album was adventurous for Dion but also described it as unmemorable.
-A New Day Has Come was a commercial success and charted at number one in more than seventeen countries.
-It has sold 3.3 million units in the United States and was certified three-times platinum by the RIAA.
-In Canada, after shipping 600,000 copies, the album was certified six-times platinum.
-The IFPI certified it three-times platinum for selling three million units in Europe.
-Overall, A New Day Has Come has sold 12 million copies worldwide.
+The album received mixed critical reception.
+Some reviewers considered it a stylistic shift for Dion, while others described the material as lacking distinction.
+Commercially, A New Day Has Come was successful, reaching number one in more than 17 countries.
+In the United States, it sold 3.3 million copies and was certified triple platinum by the RIAA.
+In Canada, it was certified six times platinum for shipments of 600,000 units.
+The IFPI awarded it triple platinum for sales of three million copies across Europe.
+Worldwide sales stand at about 12 million copies, placing it among the best-selling albums of the 21st century.

-The first single, "A New Day Has Come", was released in March 2002 and peaked inside the top ten in Canada and Europe.
-In the United States, it reached number twenty-two on the Billboard Hot 100 and broke the record for most weeks at number one on the Hot Adult Contemporary Tracks chart, staying on top for twenty-one weeks.
-The next single, "I'm Alive", was issued in August 2002 and also peaked inside the top ten in numerous European countries.
-The last commercial single, "Goodbye's (The Saddest Word)" was released in November 2002 and performed moderately on the charts, reaching the top forty in Europe.
+The lead single, "A New Day Has Come", was released in March 2002 and reached the top 10 in Canada and several European markets.
+In the United States, it peaked at number 22 on the Billboard Hot 100 and set a record on the Hot Adult Contemporary Tracks chart by remaining at number one for 21 weeks.
+The second single, "I'm Alive", issued in August 2002, also achieved top-10 positions in many European countries.
+The final commercial single, "Goodbye's (The Saddest Word)", released in November 2002, saw moderate chart success and entered the top 40 in parts of Europe.